 The routing decision tree

-Based on the per-archetype data above, here is the routing table we use:
+Based on the page-type data above, here is the routing table we use:

 Document type